j5py/gladia-home-assignment/README.md

 | tr -d '"'                         | Removes double quotes from the output                             |

-With JavaScript, you can also request the same URL as in the previous curl command to achieve a more immediate reading of the response access.
-You can [open Chrome DevTools](https://developer.chrome.com/docs/devtools/open?hl=en) and paste the following code to [execute it from your browser's console](https://developer.chrome.com/docs/devtools/console/javascript?hl=en).
+Now with JavaScript, you can also request the same URL as in the previous curl command to achieve a more immediate reading of the response access.
+You can [open Chrome DevTools](https://developer.chrome.com/docs/devtools/open?hl=en) and paste your edited version of the code below to [execute it from your browser's console](https://developer.chrome.com/docs/devtools/console/javascript?hl=en).

 ```JavaScript
 fetch('<your_result_url>', {